OSHA Personal Protective Equipment Guidelines

 In the midst of a major project, scissor lift PPE requirements may seem like an afterthought.
 Ignoring these federal guidelines can, however, result in serious fines and penalties from OSHA.
 The agency routinely levies $100,000 fines against companies that neglect safety standards.
 Even if your business manages to skirt government oversight, the risk of employees being injured is too high to forgo PPE altogether.
 Aerial lifts can be incredibly dangerous for untrained workers who aren’t wearing the right safety gear.
 Ignore these requirements and you could see your employees become seriously injured on the job.

 Enroll Your Workers in Aerial Lift Certification Training

-We are happy to provide additional details about our training program for scissor lift operators.
+AerialLiftCertification.com offers extensive training options for scissor lift operators.
+If you need to get your workers certified and up to OSHA standards, trust ALC to deliver convenient, affordable training opportunities.
 To learn more, please contact us online or call us today at (888) 278-8896.